 The Difference Between Long and Short Sightedness

-Long-sightedness, or hyperopia, works a little differently, but can be considered opposite to myopia in the way that long-sightedness occurs when the length of the eyeball is too short for the power of the eye.
-You may have noticed that out of the refractive components listed above, only one could be controlled – the power of the lens during the process of accommodation.
+Long-sightedness, or hyperopia, works a little differently, but can be considered opposite to myopia.
+In the way that long-sightedness occurs when the length of the eyeball is too short for the power of the eye.
+You may have noticed that out of the refractive components listed above, only one could be controlled.
+The power of the lens during the process of accommodation.
 When we are young, the lens is flexible and accommodation is quite active.